 We ask all schools to provide their own transportation to and from our programs.
 However, we have limited funding to provide free transportation through King County’s Wheels to Water Program.
-Wheels to Water can provide buses or reimburse your school for costs to provide your own bus.
+Wheels to Water can provide buses for your school.
 To qualify, your school must be at a minimum 35% free and reduced lunch rate as per OSPI.

 Humans and the Water Cycle Program for 5th–6th Grades